tjblaette/getitd/README.md

 - Sample ID / Output folder prefix

 ###### Optional:
--
--
--

-For a complete list of available commandline arguments, run
+For a complete list of available commandline arguments and their default values, run
 ```
 python3 getitd.py --help
 ```